SUSE/libpulp/README.md

 built into the live patches per se.
 Everything else is test libraries and applications.

-# Consistency

-To ensure correct program semantics, it is important to keep atomicity during the execution of live patchable functions.
-This means that, for each thread in the affected process, all the functions which are part of a live patch set are migrated to their newer versions simultaneously.

-To achieve this, all replacement functions loaded by a live patch become associated with a single and unique number, so that they are all perceived as belonging to the same universe (snapshot) of the program.
-Apart from that, each thread in the process has a thread-local counter, which is compared against those unique numbers to select between original and replacement functions.

-Whenever a thread is within a library, its thread-local counter does not change, so it uses functions from the same universe.
-Then, when the thread crosses the application-library boundary, the thread-local counter gets update and new library calls use new functions all at once, even if there are intra-library calls (notice that intra-library calls do not update the thread-local counter).

 # The patching process

 A live patch is built on top of existing libraries.
 The Libpulp framework